 PRBC Inc. (Payment Reporting Builds Credit)

-A fifth credit reporting company is PRBC Inc., which performs the same functions as the other CRCs.
-However, it also allows consumers to build reports and a positive credit history using alternative data, such as timely bill, utility, and insurance payments.
+A fifth credit reporting agency is PRBC Inc., which performs the same functions as the other CRCs.
+However, it also allows consumers to build reports and a positive credit history using alternative data, such as utility bills and insurance payments.

 PRBC Inc. uses information not always reported to the other credit reporting agencies, allowing consumers to rebuild a positive credit history.
 The company is owned by MicroBilt Corporation.

 1640 Airport Rd, Suite 115